iamhriturajsaha/E-LEARNING-WEB-APPLICATION-PLATFORM/README.md

 ## 📘 Introduction

-The project focused on developing a robust, scalable, and user-friendly **E-Learning platform** to modernize the delivery of education.
+The project focused on developing a robust, scalable and user-friendly **E-Learning platform** to modernize the delivery of education.
 This platform aims to enhance learning accessibility and engagement through dynamic content management, personalized learning paths and real-time interaction between educators and learners.
 By leveraging key web development technologies and practices, this project provides hands-on experience in designing real-world applications that bridge the gap between education and technology.

 ---